only-cliches/react-router-typescript-starter/README.md

 ## Good Stuff To Know
 - Static files are served from the `www/public` folder.
 Put static resources there.
-- Live reload tracks changes to the server scripts, client scripts or styles.
+- Live reload tracks changes to the server scripts, client scripts and styles.
 Whiz-bang.

 ## License
 MIT